VESTEC-EU/app-install/README.md

 # VESTEC application install scripts

-These work on ARCHER2 for now.
+These modules are compatible with ARCHER2 for now.
 They should be simple enough to adapt to other machines by providing a new set of platform-specific config files.
 In ARCHER2 the defaults environment `cpe-cray` is used, and the only modules added are `cmake` and `boost`.

 ## How to install